DUNE-DAQ/daqconf/docs/README.md

 ### `validate`
   Attempt to determine if a given Session configuration is valid and does not contain common errors

+### `organise_config`
+  Organise a folder of configuration files.
+For now this simply splits each class into its own `.data.xml ` but should be configurable for more advanced rules.

 ### textual_dbe
  Attempt to replicate OKS' Data Base editor within Python.
 Full details are [here](TextualDBE.md).
 Current implementation is very incomplete so use with caution.